Strawberry Lemon Drop

 - I pureed 1 cup of strawberries in a blender, which yielded just under 1/2 cup or so of puree.
 Just refrigerate the leftovers or make more than 2 cocktails!

 - Leftover simple syrup may be stored in an air tight container in the fridge.
+The nutrition information includes all of the simple syrup, though you won't need it all.

 - The cocktail is still a bit on the strong side with the simple syrup, but with the sugared rim, it's just perfect.